psb-david-petty/mit-app-inventor/APCSPStroopExample/index.md

 [![stroop blocks](./stroop-blocks.png){:width="800px"}](https://github.com/psb-david-petty/mit-app-inventor/blob/master/APCSPStroopExample/stroop-blocks.png)

 - The `stroop` procedure (above) is a student-developed procedure with at least one parameter that has an effect on the functionality of the procedure.
-The parameter `shuffle?` is a Boolean value that determines whether the `colorIndexes` local variable list is a shuffled copy of the `nameIndexes` local variable list or whether the `colorIndexes` local variable list is a reference to the `nameIndexes` parameter and not shuffled relative to it.
+The parameter `shuffle?` is a Boolean value that determines whether the `colorIndexes` local-variable list is a shuffled copy of the `nameIndexes` local-variable list or whether the `colorIndexes` local-variable list is a reference to the `nameIndexes` parameter and not shuffled relative to it.

 [![ButtonMatching.Click blocks](./ButtonMatching.Click-blocks.png){:width="400px"}](https://github.com/psb-david-petty/mit-app-inventor/blob/master/APCSPStroopExample/ButtonMatching.Click-blocks.png) [![ButtonShuffled.Click blocks](./ButtonShuffled.Click-blocks.png){:width="400px"}](https://github.com/psb-david-petty/mit-app-inventor/blob/master/APCSPStroopExample/ButtonShuffled.Click-blocks.png)

-- The `ButtonMatching.Click` event (above) shows where the student-developed procedure (`stroop`) is called with a `false` parameter &mdash; so the color *names* match the *colors*.
-The `ButtonShuffled.Click` event (above) shows where the student-developed procedure (`stroop`) is called with a `true` parameter &mdash; so the color *names* do not match the *colors*.
+- The `ButtonMatching.Click` event (above) shows where the student-developed procedure (`stroop`) is called with a `false` parameter &mdash; resulting in the shuffled color *names* matching the *colors*.
+The `ButtonShuffled.Click` event (above) shows where the student-developed procedure (`stroop`) is called with a `true` parameter &mdash; resulting in the shuffled color *names* not matching the *colors*.

 ---